This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Use assistive devices as directed.
 Your healthcare provider may suggest that you use a cane or walker to help you keep your balance.
 You may need to have grab bars put in your bathroom near the toilet or in the shower.

 - Wear shoes that fit well and have soles that grip.
 Wear shoes both inside and outside.
 Use slippers with good grip.
-Avoid shoes with high heels.
+Do not wear shoes with high heels.

 - Wear a personal alarm.
-This is a device that allows you to call 911 if you need help.
+This is a device that allows you to call 911 if you fall and need help.
 Ask your healthcare provider for more information.

 - Stay active.
 Exercise can help strengthen your muscles and improve your balance.
 Your healthcare provider may recommend water aerobics or walking.
-He may also recommend physical therapy to improve your coordination.
-Never start an exercise program without asking your healthcare provider first.
+He or she may also recommend physical therapy to improve your coordination.
+Never start an exercise program without talking to your healthcare provider first.

 - Manage your medical conditions.
 Keep all appointments with your healthcare providers.
 Visit your eye doctor as directed.